Detective Ujjwalan: Controversy

 In September 2024, the Ernakulam District Court addressed a case that Detective Ujjwalan is citing copyrights.
 This action was based on a complaint filed by Arun Anirudhan and Justin Mathew, writers of Minnal Murali.
 Although the film is based on Minnal Murali Universe (Weekend Cinematic Universe - WCU), the complaint was based on the teaser, which was released on 3 September 2024 which had references to characters and places from Minnal Murali.
 The film was later cleared.

 Release

 Detective Ujjwalan was released theatrically on 23 May 2025.
 Earlier it was scheduled to release on 16 May 2025 but was postponed by a week.

 The home media streaming rights were acquired by Netflix with streaming beginning from 11 July 2025.
+Lionsgate Play also acquired the movie and started streaming on 12 September 2025.

 Reception

 Critical response

 Detective Ujjwalan received mixed reviews from critics.

 Anna Mathews of The Times of India rated the film 2.5 out of 5, noting that while Dhyan Sreenivasan's comic charm was evident, the thriller elements were insufficient to sustain the narrative.
 Anandu Suresh of The Indian Express criticized the film for its lack of originality and predictability, stating that the writing faltered despite some effective atmospheric elements.
 Conversely, Gayathri Krishna of OTTplay offered a more positive perspective, awarding the film 4 out of 5 stars and describing it as an entertaining investigative thriller with a humorous spin.